 Any gaps or vulnerabilities detected during the VAPT shall be submitted to the Stock Exchanges/Depositories within 3 months post the submission of the final VAPT report.

 Some additional guidelines in the first circular –

-- The participants shall take required steps to adhere to the new regulations, and shall communicate their status of implementation to Stock Exchange/Depositories within 10 days from the release of the Circular.
+- The participants shall take the required steps to adhere to the new regulations and shall communicate their status of implementation to the Stock Exchange/Depositories within 10 days from the release of the Circular.